If you're feeling sporty

 Just east of Thephassadin you’ll find the Olympic-size pool and diving platforms of Wisutamol Stadium.
 Anyone can swim laps or practise their high-dive by paying a 100 baht entrance fee in the office at the northwestern corner of the building, making this a solid option for those not staying at a hotel with a pool but needing a dip on a scorching hot day.

 Nimidbud Muay Thai stadium is the first part of the complex you’ll see from the BTS station, and many passersby mistakenly assume this is the National Stadium.
-Only the occasional special kickboxing event takes place at Nimidbud (head to Lumpini or Channel 7 to see more consistent fights), but when we visited preparations were taking place for a muay Thai demonstration in the area that fronts the stadium, which is normally occupied by short-court football games open to anyone in the early evening hours.
+Only the occasional special kickboxing event takes place at Nimidbud (head to Channel 7 to see more consistent fights), but when we visited preparations were taking place for a muay Thai demonstration in the area that fronts the stadium, which is normally occupied by short-court football games open to anyone in the early evening hours.

 Collectively, the National Stadium complex offers both locals and travellers the chance to exercise and enjoy some open space amid the high-rises and shopping malls of central Bangkok.
 Now that you can no longer use the excuse that you don’t know where to go in Bangkok to exercise, we’ll see you out on the track?